inspectordanno/inspectordanno.github.io/_projects/beer.md

 let scatterWidth;
 let scatterHeight;

 //Then, I set my breakpoints.
 First, I would get the width of the div that the SVG would be embedded in.
-This div was generated according to CSS Grid FR units.
+This div was generated according to CSS Grid fr units.
 Then, I calculated the height by using a ratio, which kept things consistent on different screens.

 //desktop
 if (wW >= 768 ) {